1 Introduction

 Hellen had three sons, Aeolus, Xuthus, and Dorus.
 [4]

-Hellen's descendants grew in power, with Aeolus becoming the founder of the Aeolis and Dorus the Dorians.
+Hellen's descendants grew in power, with Aeolus became the progenitor of the Aeolis and Dorus became the progenitor of the Dorians.
 Xuthus had two sons, Achaeus and Ion.
-Achaeus became the founder of the Achaeans, and Ion became the founder of the Ionians.
+Achaeus became the progenitor of the Achaeans, and Ion became the progenitor of the Ionians.
 [5]

 After Hellen's death, Aeolus and Dorus exiled their brother Xuthus.
 [6]